ryancinsight/RustGPT/docs/RMSNORM_INTEGRATION.md

-# RMSNorm Integration into TransformerBlock
+# DynamicTanhNorm Integration into TransformerBlock

 ## Overview

-RMSNorm has been successfully integrated into the TransformerBlock architecture, allowing for direct comparison between LayerNorm and RMSNorm during training.
-This integration is controlled via a configuration flag, maintaining backward compatibility while enabling modern LLM enhancements.
+DynamicTanhNorm has been successfully integrated into the TransformerBlock architecture.
+This provides a lightweight normalization alternative without computing batch statistics.

 ## Implementation Status

-✅ **COMPLETE** - RMSNorm fully integrated into TransformerBlock with configuration support
+✅ **COMPLETE** - DynamicTanhNorm fully integrated into TransformerBlock

 ### Files Modified